Thomas Culpeper: Supposed affair with Catherine Howard

 In 1540, Culpeper caught the attention of Henry's young new bride, Catherine Howard, and by 1541 they were spending time together, often alone and late at night, aided and abetted by Catherine's lady-in-waiting, Lady Rochford, the widowed sister-in-law of Anne Boleyn.
 Culpeper had access to the Queen's apartments and often came into contact with the Queen and her attendants.
 In March 1541 Henry went to Dover and left Catherine behind at Greenwich.
 At this time Culpeper began asking favours of Catherine.
 The private meetings between them are thought to have begun sometime around May of that same year.
 On these occasions only Lady Rochford and another lady-in-waiting, Katherine Tilney, were allowed entrance to the Queen's chamber.

-On 30 June, Catherine and Henry travelled north on progress with the intention of meeting James V of Scotland at York.
+On 30 June, Catherine and Henry travelled north on progress with the intention of meeting King James V of Scotland at York.
 They arrived at Lincoln on 9 August, where Culpeper met Catherine for another secret meeting in her bedchamber.
 These meetings continued in Pontefract Castle, after the court arrived there on 23 August.
 It is believed that the letter Catherine sent to Culpeper was sent at this time.
 In this letter she wished to know how he was, and is troubled that he is ill.
 Catherine also wrote: "I never longed so muche for [a] thynge as I do to se you and to speke wyth you, the wyche I trust shal be shortely now," and "my trust ys allway in you that you wolbe as you have promysed me..."